How to Use Agent Tools in Prompts

-Sortie registers tools via MCP and advertises them in the first-turn prompt — the agent already knows each tool's name, input schema, and response format.
-This guide shows you how to add prompt instructions that make agents use those tools at the right moments: checking their turn budget, reviewing prior run history, querying the tracker, and signaling when they're stuck.
+Sortie registers tools via MCP and advertises them in the first-turn prompt — the agent already knows each tool’s name, input schema, and response format.
+This guide shows you how to add prompt instructions that make agents use those tools at the right moments: checking their turn budget, watching the token budget, reviewing prior run history, querying the tracker, escalating to a human when a decision needs one, and signaling when they’re stuck.

 WORKFLOW.mdwith valid front matter (write a prompt template) - Familiarity with available tool schemas (agent extensions reference)